Main Content start here

 Type Insights

-Based on type, In the India amino acids market, The lysine segment has emerged as the fastest-growing segment in the Indian amino acids market, primarily due to its extensive use in the animal feed industry.
-As an essential amino acid that animals cannot synthesize, lysine must be obtained through diet, where it plays a pivotal role in protein synthesis, growth, and immune function.
-Its application is particularly significant in poultry, swine, and aquaculture feed, making it indispensable to India’s expanding livestock and poultry sectors.
-With poultry alone accounting for a major share of feed consumption, the rising demand for eggs, chicken, and dairy is directly fueling the rapid uptake of lysine.
+Based on type, in the India amino acids market, lysine has emerged as the fastest-growing segment, driven primarily by its extensive use in animal feed.
+As an essential amino acid that animals cannot synthesize, lysine must be obtained through diet, where it plays a central role in protein synthesis, growth and immune function.

 Application Insights